 The Airport began its multi-year \$118 million Terminal Improvements Project in January 2016.
 The project covers numerous safety, code compliance, comfort, convenience and aesthetic improvements to the Thomas F. Riley Terminal.
 These improvements not only extend the useful lives of the terminal components, but also enhance the existing facilities' aesthetics and infrastructure, allowing guests of the Airport and visitors to Orange County to experience a uniform level of quality throughout the Riley Terminal complex.
-Included as part of the Terminal enhancements are the new Nursing Mother's Lounge and a new Animal Relief Area located postsecurity near Gate 12; both were completed in the year ended June 30, 2017.
-The Terminal Improvements Project is progressing as scheduled and is expected to be completed by the early part of 2019.
+Included as part of the Terminal enhancements are the new Nursing Mother's Lounge and a new Animal Relief Area located post-security near Gate 12; both were completed in 2017.
+The Terminal Improvements Project is expected to be completed by the end of 2018, ahead of the original project schedule.

-Management's Discussion and Analysis (Unaudited) For the Year Ended June 30, 2017 (To the Nearest Thousand)
+Management's Discussion and Analysis (Unaudited)

+For the Year Ended June 30, 2018

+(To the Nearest Thousand)

 As is the case with any substantial capital improvement program, the Airport anticipates encountering many challenges in balancing the current level of operation and high standards for customer service with the substantial construction activity.
 In spite of the foregoing challenges, J.D.
 Power announced that the Airport was selected as the recipient of the Best Large Airport Award in the 2017 North America Airport Satisfaction Study measured by traveler satisfaction.
 The 2017 Airport Satisfaction Study measures overall traveler satisfaction by examining six factors (in order of importance): terminal facilities; airport accessibility; security check; baggage claim; check-in/baggage check; food, beverage and retail, in which the Airport significantly improved in every category.
+And for a second consecutive year, the Airport was the recipient of the Best Large Airport Award in 2018, garnering the highest overall rating in J.D.
+Power's survey of all North American airports.